hentisch/DiffractionSimulation/readme.md

 Contributing:
 --------------
 If there is a bug or inaccuracy you would like to fix, feel free to send a pull request.
+For larger contributions, it is a good idea to create a new issue to discuss the changes you would like to make before you spend a lot of time implementing them.